 And so, my uncertainty is correct from my point of view; I don’t know.
 If I pretend to say, “I know,” that’s incorrect; I don’t know.
 Alright?
 The experts’ prediction is correct, based on the amount of information that they have, but a Buddha knows all the circumstances.
 The experts don’t know all the circumstances.
 Buddha knows all the circumstances, so for a Buddha, it really is certain what’s going to happen.
 A Buddha knows that correctly.
 And although it is true that given the present situation, many different things can happen; only one thing will happen.
 That’s certain.
 So putting this whole lecture into very simple terms, that’s what we’re talking about when we’re talking about the future.
 It think this global warming is a very good example that we can relate to, in terms of this.

-Alex: Well, is there anything like a wrong opinion?
-Of course.
-There is valid, straightforward cognition: I look outside and I see it’s raining.
+Of course there can be a wrong opinion.
+That's because there is valid, straightforward cognition: I look outside and I see it’s raining.
 And so, that’s correct.
+It's correct based on obvious, verifiable evidence.
 If I look outside and say it’s not raining when it is raining, that’s incorrect.
 So I have a wrong opinion.

-Alex: OK, that’s a simple example, or then there is inference, correct inferential understanding.
+Then there is inference, correct inferential understanding.
 I hear a certain sound on the roof and I infer that it’s raining.
 I didn’t see it.
-But that’s inference.
-There are different ways of knowing, so some are valid, some are invalid.
+But that’s a correct inference.
+There are different ways of knowing something: some are valid, some are invalid.
 We can make a guess, the guess can either be correct or incorrect – that’s also a variable.
 The experts could look at all the data, and one person comes to a correct conclusion, and one person come to a mistaken conclusion.
 And the other people check their work and they say, “Look, you made a mistake in the calculation, so your conclusion was wrong.”
 So, one conclusion is correct, one is incorrect, based on the validation of other valid minds on that same level.
 Because it’s confirmed by others with the same level of mind.